 Step 17.
 Hot glue the arms to the piñata body.

 Step 18.
 Once the balloon is dry, snip the end of the balloon open to deflate it.
 The sides of the paper might stick a little to the balloon, but you can stick the end of a wooden spoon in the top and gently pop the sides back out.
 Cut a few slits in the opening of the paper maché balloon, paint white, and let dry.

 Step 19.
-To make the joker’s hair, place aluminum foil on the top of the balloon, creating a window’s peak.
+To make the Joker’s hair, place aluminum foil on the top of the balloon, creating a widow’s peak.
 The foil should not be attached to the head yet.

 Step 20.
 Continue building the shape of the hair with foil and masking tape, to hold the pieces together.

 Step 21.
 Remove the foil from the head.
 Start applying strips of green duct tape to the foil to create the hair.

 Step 22.
 The duct tape pieces should be applied in vertical strips to mimic the feel of the LEGO hair.
 Cover the entire hairpiece with the duct tape.